octoscorp/octoscorp.github.io/_posts/2025-11-02-chcon-2025-badge-challenge.md

 Using `pattern run` to apply this until the stack is empty keeps giving us the same value over and over, so the stack must be getting reset with each run.
 While this means we actually can't break the stack with a mistake, it does require adding a loop to the program:

 ```
-# I'm guessing the stack gets reset on each frame?
+# Assuming the stack gets reset on each frame
-COUNTER
+COUNTER         # Push current counter (0-15, 1Hz)
-POPN
+POPN            # Pop that many +1 from the stack
 # <code from above>
 ```